 Following decades of timber operations, the Mill Site required substantial environmental cleanup of hazardous materials and the City invoked the Polanco Redevelopment Act bringing cleanup efforts under the oversight of California's Department of Toxic Substance Control (DTSC).
 To help organize the investigation and remediation, DTSC divided the Mill Site into five geographic areas called Operable Units (OU-A, OU-B, OU-C, OU-D, OU-E).
-Currently most of the 415-acre Mill Site has met DTSC clean-up goals, with the majority of the areas needing remedial action sited within OU-E.
+Currently most of the 415-acre Mill Site has met DTSC clean-up goals, with the majority of the areas identified for further remedial actions are sited within OU-E.

 OU-E includes several ponds (Ponds 1 through 9, and the North Pond).
 When the mill was in operation, Pond 8 was used for log storage, Pond 9 was available for fire protection, Ponds 1, 2, 3, 4, 5, and 7 were utilized for storm water management, and water used for debarking flowed in to Pond 6 and the North Pond.
-The applicant submitted Draft OU-E Remedial Action Plan (RAP) identifies the preferred remediation as leaving contaminants in place, and implementing dam stabilization improvements.
-DTSC will begin its formal public review process of the OU-E RAP concurrently with the public review period associated with the project level EIR, pursuant to the California Environmental Quality Act (CEQA).
-The Lead Agency for CEQA is the City of Fort Bragg.
+The applicant submitted Draft OU-E Remedial Action Plan (RAP) identifies the preferred action as leaving the contaminants in place, and implementing dam stabilization improvements (Attachment 2 - Draft OU-E RAP).